 In the next instalment of this series Tough Guys, Gangsters, and Delinquents in Asian Pop Culture, I’ll be looking at Japanese manga Crows (and touch on the films a little bit, too) and figuring out what it means to be a great fighter and what that has to do with being a good man and a great friend.

-ps.
 If you liked this post, you might like my fiction too!
-I am almost finished writing a fun adventure book about an alternate-reality Hong Kong where there are martial arts societies who haven’t modernized and live side-by-side with contemporary Chinese cities.
-You can sign up for my mailing list to get it when it’s done!
+I am writing a fun neo-wuxia trilogy about an alternate-reality Hong Kong where there are martial arts societies who haven’t modernized and live side-by-side with contemporary Chinese cities.
+You can sign up for my mailing list to get a preview when it’s done.

-I’m also working on a series of stories that’s basically Ming Dynasty X-Files, and the first instalment should be done by July.
-So if you want to get stories about an imperial military guard teaming up with a spoiled young noble master to track down UFOs, ghosts, curses, and reincarnation in your inbox, sign up too!
+I’m also halfway through my Ming dynasty X-Files book, and I’m pretty sure I’ll be done by February 2021.
+So if you want to get a preview of a jinyiwei (imperial military police) with a kill list teaming up with a pretty-boy aristocrat to track down UFOs, ghosts, monsters, and other supernatural phenomena in your inbox, sign up below too!